subhranildey/subhranildey.github.io/_posts/2020-01-11-How-To-Configure-Mailserver-With-Postgres.md

 ---
-title: "How to configure mail server with Postgres"
+title: "how to configure mail server with postgres"
 description: "Mailserver"
 authors: ["subhranildey"]
 time_reading_minutes: "10"